 Our Board has determined that it should maintain the flexibility to select the chairperson of the Board and adjust its Board leadership structure based on circumstances existing from time to time and based on criteria that are in our best interests and the best interests of our stockholders, including the composition, skills, diversity, and experience of the Board and its members, specific challenges faced by us or our industry, and governance efficiency.
 Our Board has adopted Corporate Governance Guidelines, which provide for the appointment of a lead independent director at any time when the chairperson is not independent.
 Craig M. Hurlbert, our Executive Chairman, has been elected to serve as Chairman of the Board.
-Matthew Nordby serves as lead independent director and is responsible for, among other matters, calling and presiding over each executive session of the independent directors and briefing the Executive Chairman and Chief Executive Officer on issues arising from executive sessions and serving as a liaison between the chairperson and the independent directors.
+Matthew Nordby serves as lead independent directors and briefing the Executive Chairman and Chief Executive Officer on issues arising from executive sessions and serving as a liaison between the chairperson and the independent directors.
 Our Board believes that this overall structure of an Executive Chairman, combined with a lead independent director, results in an effective balancing of responsibilities, experience, and independent perspectives that meets the current corporate governance needs and oversight responsibilities of the Board.